-We consider a two-dimensional ensemble of $N$ Bosons with density $\rho$, interacting via a pair potential of the type $V(r)=V_0/(r^\gamma+R_{\rm c}^\gamma)$.
-This interaction approaches a constant value $V_0$ as the inter-particle distance, $r$, decreases below a critical soft-core distance $R_{\rm c}$, and drops to zero for $r>R_{\rm c}$.
-The limiting case $\gamma\rightarrow\infty$ yields the soft-disc model \cite{por94}, while $\gamma=3$ and $\gamma=6$ correspond to soft-core dipole-dipole \cite{cjb10,lll11} and van der Waals \cite{hnp10} interactions that can be realized with ultracold atoms \cite{hnp10,mhs11} or polar molecules \cite{bdl07,mpb07}.
+{\bf Supersolidity with Soft-core bosons.} We consider a two-dimensional ensemble of $N$ bosons with density $\rho$, interacting via a pair potential of the type

+This interaction approaches a constant value $V_0/R_{\rm c}^\gamma$ as the inter-particle distance, $r$, decreases below the soft-core distance $R_{\rm c}$, and drops to zero for $r>R_{\rm c}$.
+The limiting case $\gamma\rightarrow\infty$ yields the soft-disc model \cite{por94}, while $\gamma=3$ and $\gamma=6$ correspond to soft-core dipole-dipole \cite{cjb10} and van der Waals \cite{hnp10} interactions that can be realized with ultracold atoms \cite{hnp10,mhs11} or polar molecules \cite{bdl07,mpb07}.
 Here, we focus on the latter case ($\gamma=6$), for which the Hamiltonian reads